archeranimesh/pelicanBlog/content/articles/pelican/expressing-with-pelican-themes.md

 PLUGINS = ['sitemap']       # Name of the particular plugin inside the directory.
 ````

-In the above code sample, we can see we have integrated the `sitemap` plugin, and as per the [documentationn](https://github.com/getpelican/pelican-plugins/tree/master/sitemap "Sitemap Plugin "), this generates a Sitemap which we generally submit it to some Webmaster tools.
+In the above code sample, we can see we have integrated the `sitemap` plugin, and as per the [documentation](https://github.com/getpelican/pelican-plugins/tree/master/sitemap "Sitemap Plugin "), this generates a Sitemap which we generally submit it to some Webmaster tools.

-Likewise if we want to integrate any other `plugins`, we have just add it to the list variable `PLUGINS` along with the settings required for that plugins defined in its documentation.
+Likewise, if we want to integrate any other `plugins`, we have just add it to the list variable `PLUGINS` along with the settings required for that plugins defined in its documentation.